JEKO10/Travel-advisor/README.md

 ## Project task

-Project ispired by [JavaScript Mastery](https://github.com/adrianhajdin/project_travel_advisor).
-Created in React, using Travel advisor API from Rapid API and React Leaflet, you can browse restaurants, hotels and attractions around you, and anywhere on the map.
+The project was inspired by [JavaScript Mastery](https://github.com/adrianhajdin/project_travel_advisor).
+Created in React, using Travel advisor API from Rapid API and React Leaflet, you can browse restaurants, hotels, and attractions around you, and anywhere on the map.

 ## Project overview

 This project will ask you to allow your location.
 If you allow it, it will show restaurants around you.
-You are able to choose between restaurants, hotels and attractions.
-Getting data based on location is done with axios and Travel advisor API parameters.
-You are also able to browse restaurants, hotels and attractions anywhere on the map.
+You are able to choose between restaurants, hotels, and attractions.
+Getting data based on location is done with Axios and Travel advisor API parameters.
+You are also able to browse restaurants, hotels, and attractions anywhere on the map.
 Maps are powered by React Leaflet.
-On the left, there are a select elements for type and rating.
-Below this 2 filtering options, there is a section with all the necessary information about restaurants, hotels and attractions.
-There are basic info like price rank, place ranking, their exact location, phone number, etc. Website is fully responsive.
+On the left, there are select elements for type and rating.
+Below these 2 filtering options, there is a section with all the necessary information about restaurants, hotels, and attractions.
+There is basic info like price rank, place ranking, exact location, phone number, etc. The website is fully responsive.

 ## Built with